cloud-gov/cg-site/content/updates/2019-02-19-quarterly-update.md

 ### Extend your cloud.gov app across CSPs using your existing access

 Can you imagine your team automatically provisioning a [Big Query](https://cloud.google.com/bigquery/) instance in Google Cloud Platform (GCP) a [Service Bus](https://azure.microsoft.com/en-us/services/service-bus/?&OCID=AID719825_SEM_LJ3lfjer&lnkd=Google_Azure_Brand&gclid=Cj0KCQiA14TjBRD_ARIsAOCmO9aITbtidlOvck-j-xut77bF04XcPAj8hzoOTTPQlIKs7k4QvgoMfw8aAmfQEALw_wcB) instance in Microsoft Azure, and a [Kinesis](https://aws.amazon.com/kinesis/) instance in Amazon Web Services (AWS) East, then using those instances in your cloud.gov app (running in AWS GovCloud)?
-If your agency or organization has your own access to Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure, you can use existing cloud.gov extension points to make additional services accessible to your cloud.gov teams.
+If your agency or organization has your own access to AWS, GCP, or Azure, you can use existing cloud.gov extension points to make additional services accessible to your cloud.gov teams.
 We’ve published [a tutorial](https://github.com/18F/cf-byo-broker) to help you understand how these brokers work and walk you through deploying and using the GCP broker, and we’ll be extending this tutorial with instructions for additional brokers in the future.

 **How this is possible:** "Brokers" are the invisible integrators that enable you to set up services in cloud.gov in a consistent and self-service fashion.
 The [Open Service Broker API](https://www.openservicebrokerapi.org/) (OSBAPI) standardizes the way brokers work, and [AWS](https://github.com/awslabs/aws-servicebroker), [GCP](https://github.com/GoogleCloudPlatform/gcp-service-broker), and[ Azure](https://osba.sh/) publish their own OSBAPI-compliant brokers.